jsanz/elastic-workshop/docs/01-setup.md

 On the `/lab` folder you have a `docker-compose.yaml` file with the definition of all the services for this lab.
 It refers to a number of variables stored in the `.env` file.
 You may want to adapt this file but by default it should be fine.

+{% warning %}
+**Warning:** You should always set up a strong password for `elastic` and `kibana_system` users if your environment is exposed to the internet.
+Do not leave the defaults if your cluster is accessible to others!
+{% endwarning %}

 First time you run it will take some minutes since it needs to download all the images, so maybe you'll want to run `docker compose pull` and `docker compose build` from a location with good bandwidth **before** the workshop to ensure you have all the docker images installed.

 To start the Elastic Stack services you can run `docker compose up -d es01 es02 kibana`.
 This command will start two nodes of Elasticsearch and a Kibana instance.